coenttb/coenttb-com-server/README.md

 Read more about me in my [introductory post on coenttb.com](https://www.coenttb.com/blog/1-from-broke-to-building-in-public-open-sourcing-coenttb-com).

-## About the Project

-Building a website in Swift?
-It’s *fun*.
-It’s *clean*.
-It’s also *painful*.

-As a lawyer who writes code, I’ve spent years experimenting with rules as code and have a lot to share.
-But I didn’t want to be limited to iOS apps—I wanted to reuse my existing Swift code for the web.
-Building a website in Swift?
-It’s *fun*.
-It’s *clean*.
-It’s *painful*, but also: incredibly rewarding.
-Writing this site entirely in Swift, powered by PointFree & Vapor, forced me to push boundaries, embrace functional programming, and rethink how web development could work.

 ### Key Features
-- **Built entirely in Swift**: No JavaScript frameworks, no CSS hacks.
-Just cross platform Swift and Vapor.
+- **Built entirely in Swift**
-- **Functional elegance**: Clean architecture inspired by PointFree's best practices.
-- **Hypermodular**: Each module integrates only the parts that it needs.
+- **Fully type safe**
+- **Hypermodular**

-## Why Open Source?
+## Why open source?

-Building in Swift for the web is both rewarding and frustrating.
-I’ve made mistakes, learned from them, and found ways to overcome challenges unique to Swift web development.
+Building in Swift for the web is worth it, but the ecosystem is not yet mature.
 By open-sourcing this project, I hope to:
-1. Show how to structure a Swift Vapor website *elegantly*.
+1. Show you how to structure a Swift website *elegantly*.
-2. Save you the trial-and-error grind.
+2. Inspire you to try it for yourself.
-3. Get feedback to make it even better.
+2. Get feedback to make the ecosystem even better.

-Plus, I feel like I owe it to the PointFree guys.

-## Getting Started
+## Getting started

 1. Clone the repo.
 2. Copy the `.env.example` file and rename it `.env.development`.